Sauces and Dips

 Lucia's Raw Butter

-Lucia says, "I usually order 5 gallons and either make it up or freeze it and make it later.
-It takes a few days to turn 5 gallons of cream into butter. but you don't have time, just freeze it.
-Cream separates when you freeze it, so it's fine for making butter (but
+Lucia says, "I usually order 5 gallons of cream.
+It takes a few days to turn this much into butter, but if you don't have time, just freeze it for later.
+Cream separates when you freeze it, so it's fine for making butter (but not anything else).

-"I culture it before I churn it.
-I just let it sit at room temperature for 3-5 days.
-You can put some yogurt in it if you want, but not necessary.
+"I culture the cream before I churn it, by letting it sit at room temperature for 3-5 days.
+You can put some yogurt in it if you want, but that's not necessary.

 "We have done the churning several ways.
 I prefer the food processor, filled about half full, churned with a metal blade.